thatITfox/furry_yolov4_web/README.md

 pip install -r requirements.txt
 ```

-And then extract the contents from `yolov4-pytorch.zip` and run `app.py`
+And then extract the contents from `yolov4-pytorch.zip` to the root folder, and run `app.py`